Native Versioning allows you to control when an update should happen based on native features and binary version.

 - Users running version 2.0.1+ will not receive the update because the version is greater than the maximum version requirement.

 Below is an example of a common native versioning scheme.
 In this scenario we'll be managing each native release (distributed through the App Store/Play Store) with equivalent, and minimum version requirements.
-Bear in mind that all changes to an app's native configuration will require a new native build, and distribution via an app store.
+Bear in mind that all changes to an app's native configuration will require a new native build, and native distribution.
 See our doc on binary compatible changes for more details on when a new native build is necessary.

 We'll manage updates to our webcode using the minimum version exclusively.
 This will allow for seamless updates for a given native version.

-Note: Ionic recommends disabling auto-assignment from git branches on production channels.
-Deploys to production channels should be handled manually via the dashboard.
-As a best practice we recommend that only commits intended for release be deployed to a channel.
+Note: As a best practice we recommend that only commits intended for release be deployed to a channel.